Coacci to Dardzinski

 James Cully (Jimmy; Culley)

+Born Ireland, c.1870.
+Laborer.
 IWW member; led group of 200 draft resisters in Rockford, Illinois, where all were arrested and 112 convicted.
-Deported to England sometime before October 1919.
+Sentenced to two years for conspiracy to interfere with military conscription.
+Deported to England June 21, 1919.
 Continued as street speaker for the Merseyside IWW branch in Liverpool.

 See also Gerald E. Shenk, “Work or Fight!”: Race, Gender, and the Draft in World War One; Socialist Review (London), February 1, 1959